 Load cell amplifiers (or load cell signal conditioners) provide regulated excitation voltage to the strain gage circuit and convert the mv/V output signal into another form of signal that is more useful to the user.
 The signal generated by the strain gage bridge is low strength signal and may not work with other components of the system, such as PLC, data acquisition modules (DAQ), computers, or microprocessors.
-Thus, force sensor signal conditioner functions include excitation voltage, noise filtering or attenuation, signal amplification, and output signal conversion.
+Thus, force sensor signal conditioner functions as a strain gauge reader and provides excitation voltage, noise filtering or attenuation, signal amplification, and output signal conversion.

 Those are the most common force sensor amplifier outputs:

 - Analog output: voltage, current or differential outputs (0-10VDC, ± 10VDC, ± 5VDC, 4-20 mA);

 - Digital output (SPI, USB) performed by load cell ADC (analog to digital converter);

 - Serial communication (RS232, RS485).

 It is also important to understand the underlying physics and material science behind the load cell working principle, which is the strain gauge (sometimes referred to as Strain gage).
 Metal foil strain gage is a sensor whose electrical resistance varies with applied force.
 In other words, it converts (or transduces) force, pressure, tension, compression, torque, weight, etc… into a change in electrical resistance, which can then be measured.